theoria-dataset/theoria-dataset/CONTRIBUTING.md

     ```

 - **`programmatic_verification`:**
-  - Code that verifies the math correctness of the `derivation` field, hence it Should follow the steps of the derivation, including comments to mark each step (e
+  - Code should verify the mathematical correctness of the `derivation` field by explicitly following the sequence of steps in the derivation
-  - g
+  - Each step must be annotated with comments
-  - `# Step 2` or `# Steps 4-8`, as the programmatic verification may jump several steps)
+  - For example: `# Step 2` or `# Steps 4–8`, since programmatic verification may skip or group multiple steps
-  - Include assert statements to verify correctness
+  - Use assert statements to ensure correctnesss

 - **`domain`:**
   - ArXiv category identifier (e